 Discussion: Well into the Auto-Negotiation process is the COMPLETE ACKNOWLEDGE state.
-A station reaches this state after first entering the ACKNOWLEDGE DETECT state (which is done when at least 3 complete, consecutive and consistent FLP bursts are received, ignoring the Acknowledge bit- see Test #6.28), and then receiving 3 complete, consecutive and consistent FLPs with the Acknowledge bit set.
-Once the COMPLETE ACKNOWLEDGE state has been entered, a station should send out 6 to 8 (inclusive) more FLPs containing its Link Code Word and with the Acknowledge bit set to 1.
+A station reaches this state after first entering the ACKNOWLEDGE DETECT state (which is done when at least 3 complete, consecutive and consistent FLP bursts are received, ignoring the Acknowledge bit-see Test #28.2.1: Ability Match), and then receiving 3 complete, consecutive and consistent FLPs with the Acknowledge bit set.
+Once the COMPLETE ACKNOWLEDGE state has been entered, a station should send out 6 to 8 (inclusive) more FLPs containing its Link Code Word and with the Acknowledge bit set to one.
 This test is designed to verify that the device under test sends out 6 to 8 (inclusive) FLPs after entering the COMPLETE ACKNOWLEDGE state.

-Test Setup: Using Cat 5 cords, connect the DUT and the Traffic Generator to the Line Monitor such that the traffic generator's signaling will be seen by the DUT's receiver.
-Terminate the DUT's transmit channel with a 100Ω line termination.
+Test Setup: Using Cat 5 cords, connect the DUT and the Traffic Generator to the Line Monitor such that the DUT's receiver will see the Traffic Generator's signaling.
+Terminate the DUT's transmit channel with a $100\Omega$ line termination.

-- 1. Establish a connection (not a link) to the DUT - 2.
-Use the Traffic Generator to send a series of FLPs- first some with the Acknowledge bit not set (enough to put the DUT into the Acknowledge Detect state- refer to results of test #28.2.1) followed by 3 with the Acknowledge bit set to logic one, to put the DUT into the COMPLETE ACKNOWLEDGE state - 3.
-Monitor the transmit line coming from the DUT and count the number of FLPs sent by the DUT after the COMPLETE ACKNOWLEDGE state has been entered
+- 1. Establish a connection (not a link) to the DUT. - 2.
+Use the Traffic Generator to send a series of FLPs- first some with the Acknowledge bit not set (enough to put the DUT into the Acknowledge Detect state refer to results of Test #28.2.1: Ability Match) followed by (m) FLPs with the Acknowledge bit set to logic one, to put the DUT into the COMPLETE ACKNOWLEDGE state. - 3.
+Monitor the transmit line coming from the DUT and count the number of FLPs sent by the DUT after the COMPLETE ACKNOWLEDGE state has been entered.

-• After COMPLETE ACKNOWLEDGE state has been entered, the DUT should send out 6 to 8 (inclusive) FLPs containing its Link Code Word.
-Following the FLPs should be a gap of link fail inhibit timer + break link timer until FLP transmission resumes.
+a.
+After COMPLETE ACKNOWLEDGE state has been entered, the DUT should send out 6 to 8 (inclusive) FLPs containing its Link Code Word.
+Following the FLPs should be a gap of link\fail\inhibit\timer + break\link\timer until FLP transmission resumes.